The University of Memphis (U of M) offers undergraduate, graduate, and law courses through

 Register for classes through the myMemphis portal.
 Refer to this Registration Quick Guide once you have been admitted and have established your portal Password (instructions

 Fees and Fee Payment

 Visit the Bursar's website for information on fees, payment deadlines, and methods of payment.

 Transferring Credit to Your Home Institution

-To transfer your UM courses to your home university, request an official UM transcript.
-(You do not have to wait until the end of Summer to make your request; you can submit
+To transfer your credit home, request an official U of M transcript.
+(You do not have to wait until the end of Summer to do this: submit your request

-your request early and indicate that you want the transcript sent once Summer grades
+early and indicate that you want the transcript sent once Summer grades are official.)